It's Time: Frequently asked questions31 Jul 2019 · 5 min read

 Smokers around the world have quit smoking and moved to alternatives, such as heated tobacco and e-cigarettes.
-More than eight million people have already stopped smoking and switched to our heated tobacco product.
-Public Health England reported in February 2019 that people who use e-cigarettes to stop smoking have
+More than 10 million people have already stopped smoking and switched to our heated tobacco product.

-The current tobacco regulation in various countries treat these products as if they were cigarettes, preventing smokers from knowing the facts about them and how they compare to continued cigarette smoking.
-We think this should change, so that smokers that don’t quit have the opportunity to switch to better alternatives.
+Current tobacco regulations in various countries treat smoke-free products as if they were cigarettes, preventing adult smokers from knowing the facts about them and how they compare to continued cigarette smoking.
+We think this should change, so that adult smokers that don’t quit have the opportunity to switch to better alternatives to continued smoking.

 DO THESE SMOKE-FREE ALTERNATIVES CONTAIN TOBACCO?